luketeaford/dusg/README.md

 Digital Universal Site Generator

 ## TODO
-- [ ] Keys for metadata and html should be configurable
 - [ ] Pass files around so nav can be built
 - [ ] Test what happens if one of the source files is an image
-- [ ] Test what happens if a file has no content
-- [ ] Template needs to be external
+- [ ] Keys for metadata and html should be configurable